tietoa-Bobby/password-manager/README.md

 - `import` &mdash; Import an encrypted vault file (replaces current vault)

 Each command will prompt for the master password as needed.
 All sensitive data is cleared from memory after use.

+### Adding a Password Entry
+When you use the `add` command, you can now choose to either:
+- Manually enter a password (as before), or
+- Generate a secure password with your own custom options (length, inclusion of letters, numbers, and symbols).

+If you choose to generate, you will be prompted for your preferences, and the generated password will be displayed for you to copy and save.

 ### Generating Passwords
 You can generate a strong password with custom requirements: